Welcome to MANZ

 Benefits of choosing a MANZ therapist

-Organisational structure & staff
+Organisational Structure & Staff

 As a professional membership organisation representing professional massage therapists from all over New Zealand, Massage Aotearoa New Zealand Incorporated (MANZ) is governed by Te Rōpū Kaitiaki/Executive Committee made up of members that represent the variety of professional backgrounds that MANZ members come from.